ericngu/TIS-100/10981 - Signal Amplifier/readme.md

 ```

 ## Achievement
-PARRALLELIZE - Solve SIGNAL AMPLIFIER in fewer than 100 cycles.
+PARALLELIZE - Solve SIGNAL AMPLIFIER in fewer than 100 cycles.